oatymart/browserslist-app-tao/README.md

 There are two ways to consume these data, either via API or in an iFrame.

 ### API
 A simple JSON API is available at [oat-sa.github.io/browserslist-app-tao/api.json](https://oat-sa.github.io/browserslist-app-tao/api.json).
-If you wish you also download a copy of the icon set as [png](/src/media/icons.png) or [psd](/src/media/icons.psd).
+If you wish you can also download a copy of the icon set as [png](/src/media/icons.png) or [psd](/src/media/icons.psd).

 ### JavaScript example
 ```javascript